Supportive Care Team

 What can we do for you?

 - We will make an inventory of your own personal values during an intake consultation.
-We ask about the care you or your loved ones need and prefer.
+We will discuss the kind of care that you or your loved ones need and prefer.

-- We offer guidance in the form of a proactive treatment plan.
-We create this plan together with a multidisciplinary team that meets every week.
-This team consists of physicians (like a medical oncologist, a rehabilitation specialist, a psychiatrist, and a radiation oncologist).
-A medical social worker, psychologist, spiritual counselor, and transfer nurse are also involved.
-We will look at your priorities together with you, and you will be in charge of your treatment.
+- We can offer guidance through a proactive treatment plan, which we create together with a multidisciplinary team that meets every week.
+This team consists of physicians (a medical oncologist, a rehabilitation specialist, a psychiatrist, and a radiation oncologist), and also involves a medical social worker, psychologist, spiritual counselor, and transfer nurse.
+We will look at your priorities together with you, and you will be in charge of your own treatment.

-- Some of the areas we can focus on during treatment are:
+- Some areas we can focus on during treatment are:

 - Physical problems: pain, nausea, fatigue, shortage of breath, constipation, fluid buildup in the abdomen, or questions about nutrition.